-- Review the performance of LGFA and the Board, and report to Shareholders on that performance on a periodic basis. - Make recommendations to Shareholders as to the appointment, removal, replacement and remuneration of directors. - Make recommendations to Shareholders as to any changes to policies, or the SOI, requiring their approval.
+- Review the performance of LGFA and the Board, and report to Shareholders on that performance on a periodic basis. - Make recommendations to Shareholders as to the appointment, removal, replacement and remuneration of directors.

-2 Best practice as per NZX and Institute of Directors guidelines
+&lt;sup>3 Best practice as per NZX and Institute of Directors guidelines

-• Ensure all Shareholders are fully informed on LGFA matters and to coordinate Shareholders on governance decisions.
+- Make recommendations to Shareholders as to any changes to policies, or the SOI, requiring their approval. - Ensure all Shareholders are fully informed on LGFA matters and to coordinate Shareholders on governance decisions.